DevOluwapelumi/Login-Page-Animation/README.md

 The animation is designed to be responsive, adapting seamlessly to various screen sizes and orientations.
 It ensures a consistent user experience across devices.
 Seamless Transition to Dashboard:
 Upon successful login, users are smoothly transitioned to the GitHub dashboard, maintaining a cohesive user journey.

+Conclusion:
+The GitHub login page animation aims to create a visually appealing and user-centric login experience, aligning with GitHub's commitment to usability and aesthetics.
+It combines animation, interactivity, and responsive design to provide a memorable and welcoming entry point for users into the platform.